Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 10 minutes with colleagues or coaching network:

-• Just ask one question: How did you perceive my attitude in this? / Where did I judge too early?
+• Just ask a question: How did you perceive my attitude? / Where did I score too early?

 • Just listen.
 No justification.
 Just take notes.

-4. Trigger analysis: Where is my posture wobbling?
+4. trigger analysis: where does my posture wobble?

 Implementation:

-• After each session, note: Were there any triggers?
+• Make a note after each session: Were there any triggers?

 • What exactly challenged me emotionally or cognitively?

-• What old experiences or beliefs were at work here?
+• What old experiences or beliefs have had an effect?

-• How do I want to deal with this in the future?
+• How do I want to deal with it in the future?

 Implementation: